birdup000/poe-server/README.md

 ## Credits

-Thank you to PaniniCo for adding streaming support and model corresponding to name!!
+Thank you to PaniniCo for adding streaming support and model corresponding to names to Poe Models!!